RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Discussion

 \subsection{Future work}

 This study focused on relatively simple tabular datasets to evaluate the generalizability of RocketStack under diverse but manageable exploratory settings.
 Future work could extend RocketStack beyond simple tabular datasets to more challenging, large-scale benchmarks where deeper stacking is both viable and necessary.
 Scaling to such settings would benefit from a larger and more heterogeneous model pool, potentially including duplicate architectures with varied hyperparameters to promote structural diversity.
 As stacking depth increases, further exploration of pruning dynamics becomes essential not only in terms of randomized pruning, but also through temporally informed strategies that aggregate model performance across multiple levels.
-Such delayed, memory-based pruning (e.g., via moving averages or decay-weighted trends) \cite{exponential_smoothing} could unlock new optimization behaviors in hyper-deep ensembles while maintaining performance and efficiency.
+Such delayed, memory-based pruning (e.g., using moving averages or decay-weighted trends) \cite{exponential_smoothing} could enable new optimization regimes in architectures considerably deeper than ten levels (hyper-deep ensembles), while preserving both performance and efficiency.